seglo/connect-prism/README.md

 * auto: 500 to 1750 ms
 * fast: 150 to 1000 ms
 * slow: 1500 to 3000 ms

+You can further customize the delays by giving an object specifying the lower and upper bounds.
+The full behavior of the feature is described in [unit tests](./test/unit/response-delay.spec.js)

 Thanks again to [Miloš Mošovský](https://github.com/MilosMosovsky) for this feature.